qqapland/slack/readme.txt

 go run main.go

 todo?
-- debug page, when online, etc. which messages did they not respond to, and why?
+- debug page/portal, when online, etc. which messages did they not respond to, and why?
 - ask users to change their behavior, otherwise ask PM to replace them
 - pay per active user, so limited budget.
 - send emails to user+<name>@slack.adi.fr.eu.org using cloudflare email workers to a webhook.
 - use fal for ultra fast image generation https://fal.ai/pricing

+debug portal to have the system messages for debugging as well.

 - Setup caddy server to run the email worker, doesn't work directly.